en

 Aluminum (Al) is one of the most important industrial metals there is and as such it is used in an enormous range of applications.
 Modern industry depends on reliable and efficient metallic aluminum testing.
-Bruker’s small and powerful S1 TITAN handheld XRF aluminum tester gun has become the standard solution for easy, state-of-the-art aluminium testing.
+But how should aluminum be tested?
+Bruker’s small and powerful S1 TITAN handheld XRF aluminium testing machine has become the standard solution for easy, fast and accurate aluminum testing.
 The S1 TITAN yields near-lab accuracy in just seconds.

-Today, Handheld XRF is the technology of choice for testing aluminum and other metals and their alloys.
-An XRF gun is both handy and cost-efficient, and it eliminates the need for lab testing.
-Handheld XRF guns use the physical phenomenon of X-ray fluorescence to determine the elemental composition of different materials.
+Today, Handheld XRF is the technology of choice for testing the elemental composition of aluminum as well as other metals and their alloys.
+An XRF gun is handy, cost-efficient and eliminates the need for lab testing.
+Handheld XRF guns like the S1 TITAN aluminum tester uses the analytical technique of X-ray fluorescence (XRF) to determine the elemental composition of different materials.
 Bruker has been a global leader in XRF analysis technology since 1982.

 Use the contact form to get in touch today!